 As always, with a new year comes new trends in the world of retail and ecommerce.

-From innovative retail technologies to surprising new sales channels, here are the top innovative retail trends to keep an eye on in 2021.
+Retail media outlets such a Walmart and Target continue to expand their online shopper experience.
+From technological advancements in the retail industry to surprising new sales channel partnerships, here are the top innovative trends in retail to keep an eye on in 2022.

 Retail Trend #1: Social Commerce

-This year’s surge in online shopping is here to stay, especially given the hurdles presented by the COVID-19 pandemic and the closure of brick-and-mortar stores.
-According to a recent study, in 2020, nearly 41% of customers said they were currently shopping online for things they would normally buy in-store.
+The surge in online shopping is here to stay, especially given the hurdles presented by the COVID-19 pandemic and the closure of brick-and-mortar stores.
+According to a recent study, in the last 12 months, 34% of shopper bought a product online via PC, 38% bought a product online via tablet, and 44% bought a product online via mobile phone or smartphone.

 Social commerce — native shopping experiences on a social media platform — offers shoppers an even more seamless way to shop online.
 Instead of clicking through to a third-party website, users can make purchases right from the social media app or site.